oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 ## Task 3: (optional) Create a new user in IDCS

-This task is to create a new user which will be used throughout this workshop.
+In this task you will create a new user which will be used throughout this workshop.

-If you have your user already created (for example your user account you are logged in), then you might decide to use that user and not to create another user.
+This step is optional, if you would like to use any other existing user (for example, your user account you normally log into Oracle Cloud).
+Then you might decide to use that user and not to create another user.
 In this case, this step is optional and can be skipped.

 You will create a new user in **Oracle Identity Cloud Service** (and not in **OCI Console**!)